Tainted\\Coders

 Internally, Bevy is using rodio to decode these sources.

-pub struct AudioSourceBundle<Source = AudioSource>
+pub struct AudioPlayer<Source = AudioSource>(pub Handle<Source>)

 where

-Source: Asset + Decodable,
+Source: Asset + Decodable;

 The Decodable trait is what allows Bevy to convert the source file into a rodio compatible rodio::Source type.
 Types that implement this trait will hold raw sound data that is then converted into an iterator of samples.